CSCI305/CSCI305.github.io/lectures/l20_midtermrev.md

 * **NOT Permitted:** textbook, notebooks

 ## Midterm Concepts
+All of Chapters 1 - 9 and Chapter 24

 * History of programming languages (no need to memorize dates or people)
-* Overview of the four programming paradigms
+* The four programming language paradigms
 * Grammars
   - Backus-Naur form grammars (BNF)
   - parse-trees